Hatsune Miku: Project Diva: Hatsune Miku: Project Diva Extend

-Hatsune Miku: Project DIVA F
+Hatsune Miku: Project Diva F

-Hatsune Miku: Project DIVA F is the next main entry in the Project DIVA series that makes its debut on the PlayStation Vita and on the PlayStation 3 as a full-fledged game rather than downloadable software like Dreamy Theater.
+Hatsune Miku: Project Diva F is the next main entry in the Project Diva series that makes its debut on the PlayStation Vita and on the PlayStation 3 as a full-fledged game rather than downloadable software like Dreamy Theater.
 It was released on August 30, 2012 for the PlayStation Vita and on March 7, 2013 for the PlayStation 3.
 Though both are essentially the same game, the PS3 version includes additional songs and costumes.
 The songs were later released as downloadable content for the PlayStation Vita.
 The PlayStation Vita version also has additional gameplay features such as "scratch" that make use of its touch-screen and touch-panel features and AR features using the front and back camera.

-On March 7, 2013, Sega posted an image of Project DIVA F on their Facebook page, asking fans to like and share if they want to see the game released in Western territories.
+On March 7, 2013, Sega posted an image of Project Diva F on their Facebook page, asking fans to like and share if they want to see the game released in Western territories.
 The game was released in the United States on 27 August and 3 September in Europe.

-Hatsune Miku: Project DIVA F 2nd
+Hatsune Miku: Project Diva F 2nd

-Hatsune Miku: Project DIVA F 2nd is the direct sequel to Project DIVA F, and was also available on PlayStation Vita and PlayStation 3.
+Hatsune Miku: Project Diva F 2nd is the direct sequel to Project Diva F, and was also available on PlayStation Vita and PlayStation 3.
 It was released on March 27, 2014.

-Hatsune Miku: Project DIVA X
+Hatsune Miku: Project Diva X

 Hatsune Miku: Project DIVA X was announced on the eighth anniversary of Hatsune Miku (August 31, 2015).
 It was released in Japan on March 24, 2016 for the PlayStation Vita and on August 25, 2016 for the PlayStation 4.
 Project Diva X was released in Europe and North America on August 30, 2016.

-Hatsune Miku: Project DIVA Future Tone
+Hatsune Miku: Project Diva Future Tone

-Hatsune Miku: Future Tone is a PlayStation 4 port of the arcade game of the same name, first released on the PlayStation Store in Japan on June 23, 2016.
+Hatsune Miku: Project Diva Future Tone is a PlayStation 4 port of the arcade game of the same name, first released on the PlayStation Store in Japan on June 23, 2016.
 It consists of two main content packs, "Future Sound" (focusing on songs that debuted on PlayStation platforms) and "Colorful Tone" (focusing on songs that debuted on non-PlayStation platforms).
 A demo version of the game, branded as "Prelude", is available for free on PlayStation Store, containing two songs.
 It can be upgraded into the full game by purchasing at least one of the two aforementioned packs as downloadable content.
 Five "Encore" DLC packs, consisting of additional songs and other content, were released on June 9, 2016, January 6, 2017, March 9, 2017, July 2, 2020 and October 15, 2020, respectively.
 The game was released in Europe and North America on January 10, 2017.
 A physical version, Future Tone DX, was released in Japan on November 22, 2017; it contains both core content packs and all existing DLC, two additional songs and modules, and a photo mode within the music video mode.
 It was also released in a limited edition bundle, adding a three-disc Blu-ray compilation of 200 music videos from the series.